Chocolate Toffee Matzo Crunch with Pistachios & Sea Salt – Delicious Passover dessert inspired by Marcy Goldman’s “A Treasury of Holiday Baking”

 - 1 1/4 cups chopped semi-sweet or dark chocolate chips (use dairy free chocolate for pareve/vegan)

-- 2 tbsp chopped pistachios (or your favorite Passover-friendly nut - optional)
+- 2 tablespoons chopped pistachios (or your favorite Passover-friendly nut - optional)

 - Sea salt